 If you’ve ever ordered tandoori grilled chicken, you’re probably familiar with some form of peanut dipping sauce.
 You know what I’m talking about – that dish on the side that is creamy, sweet, sour and nutty.
 I could drink it with a straw which is why I couldn’t wait to recreate it at home with Silk Unsweetened Coconutmilk.

 We enjoyed this Thai Peanut Dipping Sauce with fresh veggies, crusty bread and grilled yellowtail snapper.
 It’s great for summer entertaining and can be made up to 2 days in advance.
-Be sure to visit Silk Unsweetened Coconutmilk for more delicious recipe ideas and a special coupon.
+Be sure to visit Silk Unsweetened Coconutmilk for more delicious recipe ideas.

 No fork required.